JMC-design/layout/README.md

   size is a cons, e.g. '(1920 .
 1080)
   If horizontal is true, we start laying out horizontally first, caveat width and height need to be switched.

-calc-sizes is provided if you just want dimensions, though i really don't see a need for it, so it might disappear.
+CALC-SIZES is provided if you just want dimensions, though i really don't see a need for it, so it might disappear.

+GENERATE-LAYOUT (number &key (type (or :phi :grid))) Generates a layout that will accomadate NUMBER of views based on phi(default) or grid layout.
+Numbers that are not squares have the remainder dumped into a column on the right.

 EXAMPLES